hugorbarbosa/cpp-coding-style-guide/README.md

 ## Naming conventions

-This section presents the conventions for naming variables, functions, etc. In some cases, more than one option is presented, so that the reader of this guide can also learn about other styles that are frequently seen in different C++ projects.
+This section presents the conventions for naming variables, functions, etc. In some cases, more than one option is presented, so that the reader of this guide can also learn about other styles that are frequently seen in different C++ projects (the first option mentioned for each topic corresponds to the one I prefer most).

 However, regardless of the style option you choose, be **consistent**.